lanl/BEE/README.md

 # BEE: Build and Execute Environment
-The goal of BEE (Build and Execution Environment) is to create a unified software stack to _containerize_ HPC applications.
+BEE is a workflow orchestration system designed to build containerized HPC applications and orchestrate workflows across HPC and cloud systems.
+BEE has adopted the Common Workflow Language ([CWL](https://www.commonwl.org/)) for specifying workflows.

+BEE workflows can be archived for provenance and reproducibility.
+BEE can orchestrate workflows with containerized applications or those built locally on a system.
+There are advantages to containerizing an application.

 A container is a package of code (usually binaries) and all of that code's dependencies (libraries, etc.).
 Once built, this container can be run on many different platforms.
-The execution environment on each platform will download and install (for this application only) all of the applications and dependencies into an isolated user environment and then execute the code.
 Containers provide many benefits:

 - Users can choose their own software stack (libraries, compilers, etc.) and not be bound by the currently installed environment on any one machine.